circonus/product-docs/circonus3/additional-resources/glossary.md

 #### Distributed Tracing

-Dributed Tracing more commonly known as tracing, records the path and performance of taken by requests (made by an application or end-user) as they propagate through or [span](/circonus3/getting-started/glossary/#span) multi-service architectures, like microservice and serverless applications.
+Distributed Tracing more commonly known as tracing, records the path and performance of taken by requests (made by an application or end-user) as they propagate through or [span](/circonus3/getting-started/glossary/#span) multi-service architectures, like microservice and serverless applications.